raspishake/rsudp/paper/paper.md

 easily visualize and conceptualize live-streaming seismic data (\autoref{fig:event}).
 Using the application’s simple and straightforward framework, power-users can run their own custom code in the case of detected strong motion.
-The publicly available distribution already contains many useful data-processing modules, including: sound alerts, automated and instantaneous social media notifications, data-forwarding, integrated logging, a miniSEED data archiver, and external script execution (for example, to control input/output pins or some other programmable action).
+The distribution already contains many useful data-processing modules, including: sound alerts, automated and instantaneous social media notifications, data-forwarding, real-time seismic amplitude (RSAM) forwarding, integrated logging, a miniSEED data archiver, and external script execution (for example, to control input/output pins or some other programmable action).
 The combination of speed, easy-to-interpret visualization, and ease of customization makes `rsudp` a valuable and instructive companion to the Raspberry Shake family of instruments for researchers, students, and amateur seismologists alike.

 # Acknowledgements